ArduPilot/ardupilot_wiki/common/source/docs/common-thecubepurple-overview.rst

 System Features
 ===============

-The Cube autopilot is a further evolution of the Pixhawk autopilot.
-It is designed for commercial systems and manufacturers who wish to fully integrate a autopilot into their system.
-On top of the existing features of Pixhawk, it has the following enhancements:
+The Cube Purple autopilot is designed for ground based applications such as boat, car or rover.
+Based on the Cube Black main module the purple is a much smaller platform for use cases where sensor redundancy is not required.

--  3 sets of IMU sensors for extra redundancy
+-  Single IMU sensor
--  2 sets of IMU are vibration-isolated mechanically, reducing the effect of frame vibration to state estimation
--  IMUs are temperature-controlled by onboard heating resistors, allowing optimum working temperature of IMUs
+-  Single Baro Sensor
 -  The entire flight management unit(FMU) and inertial management unit(IMU) are housed in a reatively small form factor (a cube).
 All inputs and outputs go through a 80-pin DF17 connector, allowing a plug-in solution for manufacturers of commercial systems.
 Manufacturers can design their own carrier boards to suite their specific needs.

 Specifications